thomasebsmith/finances/README.md

   intervals, etc.)
 - An optimizer for desired financial outcomes
 - Simulation data and tax calculations for locations outside the United States
+- Data about other types of investment assets (commodities, real estate, derivatives, etc.)

 ## License
 This library is released under the MIT License.
 See [LICENSE](./LICENSE) for